6070 Rheinland: Orbit and classification

-Rheinland is a member of the Nysa family (405), the largest asteroid family that can be divided further into subfamilies with different spectral properties.

-It orbits the Sun in the inner main-belt at a distance of 1.9–2.9 AU once every 3 years and 8 months (1,347 days; semi-major axis of 2.39 AU).
+Rheinland orbits the Sun in the inner main-belt at a distance of 1.9–2.9 AU once every 3 years and 8 months (1,347 days; semi-major axis of 2.39 AU).
 Its orbit has an eccentricity of 0.21 and an inclination of 3° with respect to the ecliptic.
+Rheinland is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main belt.
 The asteroid was first observed as at Heidelberg Observatory in October 1950.
 The body's observation arc begins with a precovery taken at the Palomar Observatory in March 1956, more than 35 years prior to its official discovery observation at Tautenburg.

 Naming

 This minor planet was named after the Rhineland, a region in western Germany.
 The official naming citation was published by the Minor Planet Center on 17 March 1995 (M.P.C.
 24919).